 As he entered the party, Zimzod also didn't fit in.
 But his uniform, with a noticeable lack of decorations, stood out, as well as the weapon on his hip.
 As he worked the room looking to meet any of the people on the Duke's list, he eventually met Baron Ferrico Reznikov.
 Besides being on the list, Baron Reznikov was also a retired Marine General!
 The General sized up Zimzod and decided that, whatever the story behind the armed marine, the situation called for a positive response.
 As a result, Zimzod was presented with the Baron's hand, Solomani style, as he introduced himself and asked what Zimzod was up to at the party?
 Zimzod returned the introduction and told the Baron he was a guest of Duke Leonard's, as well as a crewmate of Major Sir Rol Kaihvos.

-Realizing who Zimzod was, as well as that the knight was not used to the party environment, the General gave Zimzod "the military man's guided tour" as he connected Zimzod with a number of other retired officers the General trusted.
-As they guided and introduced Zimzod about, General Baron Reznikov questioned Zimzod, to find the Knight was not well trained for aggressive Q&A. So for the good of the service and the Imperium, the General decided to make sure Zimzod had a "guiding angel" at all times.
-The advantage was that Zimzod got led to a number of those people he'd most like to meet, as well as others not listed.
+Realizing who Zimzod was, and that the knight wasn't used to the party environment, the General gave Zimzod "the military man's guided tour" .
+He connected Zimzod with a number of other retired officers the General trusted.
+They guided and introduced Zimzod about while General Baron Reznikov questioned Zimzod, finding the Knight was not well trained for aggressive Q&A. So for the good of the service and the Imperium, the General decided to make sure Zimzod had a "guiding angel" at all times.
+One advantage was that Zimzod got led to a number of those people he'd most like to meet, as well as others not listed.
 Among these were many local naval officers with commands, and even some of those on the Duke's military staff.

 Escaping The Party Intact Eventually the party came to an end and Mikah called for her favorite cab driver.
 When he answered, Mikah told him how many people were with her and he said he couldn't carry that many.
 So he gave her another number to call and she ordered a transport.
 After Mikah told the others they had a ride, they gathered to wait near the exit, saying goodbye to friends and those they met.
 Eventually, Mikah got a ping that their cabbie had arrived and went out.
 When they left the party, Aiden saw that his "friend" from the Duke's security detail was talking to the driver.
 At least, that's what it first appeared to be until he realized the men seemed to be simply standing looking at each other until they reached out and shook hands.
 The driver, completely opposite from the IRIS agent, simply asked for their destination, punched in the coordinates and even raised the conversation shield to cut himself off from his passengers!